 a.
 FAOs are the Navy's globally embedded, persistently forward, strategic operators.
 Career progression produces FAOs who bring assured global access and posture, interoperability with U.S. partners, and positional advantage for the Fleet.
-FAOs advance Joint Force and Navy global objectives outlined in the National Defense Strategy, the Tri-Service Maritime Strategy and the CNO's NAVPLAN by delivering information, influence, and access advantages and combined lethality with Allies and
+FAOs advance Joint Force and Navy global objectives outlined in the National Defense Strategy, the Tri-Service Maritime Strategy and the CNO's NAVPLAN by delivering information, influence, and access advantages and combined lethality with Allies and Partners.

-Partners.
 Successful FAOs demonstrate sustained superior performance and increasing responsibilities along three billet types: Security Cooperation (OPNAV, Fleet and CCMD Staff or Offices of Defense Cooperation; Human Intelligence and Influence Operations (Defense Attaché Service); and Strategy, Plans, Policy (Navy, Joint, or Inter-Agency staffs).

-- b.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - b.
 Fully qualified FAOs receive one of five regional AQDs: FAO Q ME AF (Fully qualified CENTCOM FAO), FA Q EA PAC (Fully qualified INDOPACOM FAO), FAO Q WHEM (fully qualified SOUTHCOM FAO), FAO Q EUR (fully qualified EUCOM FAO), or FAO Q AFRICA (Fully qualified AFRICOM FAO).
-These AQDs require a regionally focused political-military master's degree or equivalent, documented language proficiency at an Interagency Language Roundtable level of 2 or higher in two of three modalities (listening, reading, speaking) with date of test not greater than two years old, and no less than six months of in-region experience.
+These AODs require a regionally focused political-military master's degree or equivalent, documented language proficiency at an Interagency Language Roundtable level of 2 or higher in two of three modalities (listening, reading, speaking) with date of test not greater than two years old, and no less than six months of in-region experience.
 FAOs still working towards full qualification hold one of five FAO under-instruction AQDs: FAO T ME AF, FAO T EA PAC, FAO T WHEM, FAO T EUR, or FAO T AFRICA.
 Once qualified, language currency is maintained by retaking the DLPT every two years when most recent score is 3 or higher in at least two of three modalities, or annually when most recent scores are less than 3 in any two of three modalities. - C. Non-observed time for language study, master's-level education, and billet specific training (attaché or security assistance) is expected and should not be viewed negatively. - d.
 For merit reorder consideration, superior performance in arduous overseas assignment(s) typified by one or more of the following: mandatory unaccompanied billets; duty in remote, austere, and challenging locations, typically with unstable governments or significant environmental hazards (poor sanitation, high pollution, weak healthcare facilities, etc.); and/or tours in non-permissive environments usually under authoritarian regimes.
+Reserve Component FAOs, while on periods of active-duty for 0-6 selection, should be considered for merit reorder under the same conditions.
 In addition, clear recommendations toward early promotion, and especially future Flag potential when identified by Flag officers, should accompany sustained superior performance, and demonstrated leadership. - e.
-Fully qualified officers have an "FA" AQD; completion of Joint Foreign Area Officer Phase I (DOD-governed orientation course for new community accessions) and JPME Phase I; Current in a foreign language at 2/2 or above.
+Accession timing and lengthy training tracks (up to three to four years) prevent most lieutenants from full qualification.
+The best officers demonstrate sustained superior performance and are warfare qualified in source community; progress towards FAO qualification with consideration given to re-designation timing (completion of graduate education, language requirements, and/or in region duty experience); and demonstrate increasing levels of responsibility and sound judgment.
+Officers who lateral transferred into the FAO community within the last year should not be penalized for a lack of progress toward qualification as entry into FAO training track can be delayed up to 12 months following re-designation.
+Drops in reports from source community within a year of lateral transfer should not disadvantage members with records that otherwise demonstrate sustained superior performance.